yussidivnall/maritime-analytics/README.md

 This is writen to be deployed on Google Cloud Platform (GCP), It utilises BigQuery and Cloud Run.
 It should be easily adaptable to other cloud providers.

+For the pipeline to work, you need to setup federated wordload authentication You also need to define the following Secrets in Github:
+GCP_PROJECT_ID, GCP_PROJECT_NUMBER, GCP_REPOSITORY